 - REST endpoints required to support various protocols including OAuth 2.0 and SAML, including the authorization endpoint, token endpoint and the "common" endpoint used by multi-tenant applications.

-Azure AD tenants are created/associated with Azure and Microsoft 365 subscriptions during sign-up, providing Identity & Access Management features for the subscription.
-Azure subscription administrators can also create additional Azure AD tenants via the Azure portal.
-See How to get an Azure Active Directory tenant for details on the various ways you can get access to a tenant.
-See Associate or add an Azure subscription to your Azure Active Directory tenant for details on the relationship between subscriptions and an Azure AD tenant, and for instructions on how to associate or add a subscription to an Azure AD tenant.
+Microsoft Entra tenants are created/associated with Azure and Microsoft 365 subscriptions during sign-up, providing Identity & Access Management features for the subscription.
+Azure subscription administrators can also create additional Microsoft Entra tenants.
+See How to get a Microsoft Entra tenant for details on the various ways you can get access to a tenant.
+See Associate or add an Azure subscription to your Microsoft Entra tenant for details on the relationship between subscriptions and a Microsoft Entra tenant, and for instructions on how to associate or add a subscription to a Microsoft Entra tenant.

 One of the endpoints implemented by the authorization server to support OAuth 2.0 authorization grants.
 Depending on the grant, it can be used to acquire an access token (and related "refresh" token) to a client, or ID token when used with the OpenID Connect protocol.

 Similar to the way a service principal object is used to represent an application instance, a user principal object is another type of security principal, which represents a user.
-The Microsoft Graph User resource type defines the schema for a user object, including user-related properties like first and last name, user principal name, directory role membership, etc. This provides the user identity configuration for Azure AD to establish a user principal at run-time.
-The user principal is used to represent an authenticated user for Single Sign-On, recording consent delegation, making access control decisions, etc.
+The Microsoft Graph User resource type defines the schema for a user object, including user-related properties like first and last name, user principal name, directory role membership, etc. This provides the user identity configuration for Microsoft Entra ID to establish a user principal at run-time.
+The user principal is used to represent an authenticated user for single sign-on, recording consent delegation, making access control decisions, etc.

 A type of client application that executes all code on a web server, functioning as a confidential client because it can securely store its credentials on the server.
 For more information, see OAuth 2.0 client types and profiles.

 An identity used by a software workload like an application, service, script, or container to authenticate and access other services and resources.
-In Azure AD, workload identities are apps, service principals, and managed identities.
+In Microsoft Entra ID, workload identities are apps, service principals, and managed identities.
 For more information, see workload identity overview.

 Workload identity federation

-Allows you to securely access Azure AD protected resources from external apps and services without needing to manage secrets (for supported scenarios).
-For more information, see workload identity federation.)
+Allows you to securely access Microsoft Entra ID protected resources from external apps and services without needing to manage secrets (for supported scenarios).
+For more information, see workload identity federation.

 Many of the terms in this glossary are related to the OAuth 2.0 and OpenID Connect protocols.
 Though you don't need to know how the protocols work "on the wire" to use the identity platform, knowing some protocol basics can help you more easily build and debug authentication and authorization in your apps: